clockworklabs/spacetime-docs/Writerside2/topics/unity/part-2.md

 Our final reducer handles player movement.
 In `UpdatePlayerPosition` we look up the `PlayerComponent` using the user's Identity.
 If we don't find one, we return an error because the client should not be sending moves without calling `CreatePlayer` first.

-Using the `EntityId` in the `PlayerComponent` we retrieved, we can lookup the `EntityComponent` that stores the entity's locations in the world.
+Using the `EntityId` in the `PlayerComponent` we retrieved, we can look up the `EntityComponent` that stores the entity's locations in the world.
 We update the values passed in from the client and call the auto-generated `Update` function.

 **Append to the bottom of lib.cs:**